 What IUDs are known for: birth control

-IUDs, were developed to be effective and easy-to-use contraceptive methods (failure rate <1%).
+IUDs were developed to be effective and easy-to-use contraceptive methods, with a failure rate < 1%.
 Once inserted, which is often accompanied with discomfort and pain, an IUD can easily last 3-5 years with barely any maintenance (depending on the brand you opt for).
-An IUD is a T-shaped device (around 3-4 cm in size) that is placed inside the uterus.
+An IUD is a T-shaped device (around 3-4 cm in size) which is placed inside the uterus.
 The two most common IUDs are: hormonal and non-hormonal copper IUDs.
 Both IUDs make the uterus a hostile environment by triggering an immune reaction that makes the uterus sperm-unfriendly.
 In other words, IUDs make the uterus a place where sperm cannot survive.
 In the non-hormonal IUD, copper is the substance responsible for this reaction, whereas in the hormonal IUD, synthetic progestin (also known as levonorgestrol) causes a hostile reaction to sperm.

 Prices vary a lot depending on the location and doctor.
 The price for the whole procedure generally consists of a consultation fee, the IUD itself, and an insertion fee.
 The consultation fee generally ranges from HK$800 to HK$1,500 and the insertion fee is approximately HK$1,800 to HK$3,200.
 The price of an IUD itself can range from HK$300 to HK$3,750 depending on whether you choose the copper (more affordable) or the hormonal device.

 IUD costs provided by the Family Planning Association Hong Kong